Wildlife

 Terrestrial Gartersnake, Thamnophis elegans.

-The Terrestrial Gartersnake (Thamnophis elegans) is a nonvenomous gartersnake.
-Primarily northern and northeastern Arizona, with isolated populations in the Sierra Ancha (Gila County) and Pinaleño Mountains (Graham County).
-Adults are medium to large; up to 900 mm (36 inches) in total length.
+Terrestrial Gartersnake (Thamnophis elegans) belongs mainly to northern and northeastern Arizona, with isolated populations in the Sierra Ancha of Gila County and the Pinaleño Mountains of Graham County.
+Adults are medium to large, up to 900 mm (36 inches).

-For field ID, look for gray, brown, or orange-brown coloration; features a single cream-colored dorsal stripe and two thinner light stripes on the 2nd and 3rd scale rows.
+The body can be gray, brown, or orange-brown.
+Look for one cream-colored dorsal stripe and two thinner pale stripes on the second and third scale rows.

 Key detailWhat to look for